 I’ve been on and off anti-depressants for the past 6.5 years.
 It was never my intention to start taking medication to control my anxiety and depression but I reached a point at that time in my life when nothing else was working.
 I was overweight, depressed, and didn’t feel a “zest” for life.
 There is absolutely nothing wrong with taking medication but it scared me, if we’re being honest.
 I wanted to share the truth about anti-depressants, for me.

-But counseling wasn’t working.
+Counseling wasn’t working.

 I had no motivation.